 In addition, the original pulls look so much better against the navy.
 They have their chance to claim attention too.
 Likewise, I gave the inside of the drawers some fun too.

-Also, do pin and share this farmhouse chest nightstand to inspire others to give the furniture a facelift.
+Additionally, pin and share this farmhouse chest nightstand to inspire others to give the furniture a facelift.